SSpzcee/Asunder-PHB/phb/md/Suna Clans.md

 Effects:
 You regenerate 1 point of Vitality per rank each Initiative Count, and twice that amount of HP.
-In a given day, you can only heal (rank) times half your maximums of each.
-Thus, at three ranks in regeneration, if you had 1000 Vitality you could only regenerate 1500 Vitality in a given day.
+In a given day, you can only heal your maximums of each.
+Thus, if you had 1000 Vitality you could only regenerate 1000 Vitality in a given day.
 Finally, you divide the total healing time necessary to recovery from any wound that doesn't involve injured bones by 1+(0.5 * rank).
 Medical attention cannot reduce it further; however, you can recover as if you had medical attention, even if you do not, thanks to your regeneration.